-A Chair with Balanced Support
+Chairs with Balanced Support

-CT can elect a chairperson or few reps to be the swing voters in an Ensemble Council, as pictured on pages 8 and 54.
-To win, a candidate needs to earn wide support.
-This gives her strong incentives to help the council balance its process and policies.
+CT can elect a chairperson and vice chairs to be the swing voters in an Ensemble Council, as pictured on pages 8 and 54.
+The broad base of support they need to win their CT election gives them strong incentives to help the council balance its process and policies.

-IRV has slightly different effects, incentives and uses.3 Games will put us inside each tally to feel how it works.
+IRV has slightly different effects, incentives and uses.
+Games will put us inside each tally to feel how it works.